Tiendil/tiendil-org-content/content/posts/2024-025-notes-on-backend-metrics-in-2024/en.md

 3. synthesis/decision-making;
 4. implementation of the solution;

-then metrics is the first step in the loop (and part of the second).
+then metrics are the first step in the loop (and part of the second).
 Without them, closing the feedback loop for effective project management is impossible.

 Speaking of planning levels, metrics help: